karajones/karajones.github.io/dlx/dlx6.md

 cat stuff.txt
 ```

-> :beers: Tip: “Help!
+> Tip: “Help!
 My file was a lot larger than I thought and a million lines of text are scrolling down my screen!!”
 If you ever encounter a situation where you need to stop the computer from doing whatever it’s doing then press the `Control` + `C` keys simultaneously.
 It will stop the process immediately.

 ### Looking at big files
 As illustrated above, if you `cat` a big file it will probably be unhelpful.
 Instead, you can look at parts of the file using the commands `head`, `tail`, and `less`.

-**Head**
+#### Head

 First up is `head`, which lets you look at the beginning of the file.